ilyasziyaoglu/Garage/README.md

-# Factory pattern with spring boot
+# Garage

-This repository contains a simple example of factory design pattern with spring boot
+This repository contains a simple example of a parking system with spring boot.

 ### Table of Contents
 [Technologies](#technologies)<br>